zldobbs/ambrosia/README.md

 - Back button doesn't work
 - Header logo doesn't display
 - VirtualizedLists should never be nested inside plain ScrollViews with the same orientation because it can break windowing and other functionality - use another Virtualized-backed container instead.

+### IOS

+- Header logo doesn't display
+- Back button is cut up text, not back arrow icon
+- VirtualizedLists should never be nested inside plain ScrollViews with the same orientation because it can break windowing and other functionality - use another Virtualized-backed container instead.
+- SDK version running by Expo seems outdated (see 50 here, my iPhone expects 51)